petrushyna/interview-prep-ds/README.md

-# Here are some of samples one can use to start building a data science project
+# Here are some of my code samples one can use to start building a data science project
 # Data samples
-All data samples here are taken from Kaggle:
+All data sets here are taken from Kaggle:

 * [food-com](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions)